-Enter your secret code as follows; pause no more than 15 seconds between steps:
+When unlocking THEFTLOCK after a power loss, enter your secret code as follows.
+Pause no more than 15 seconds between steps.

-- "LOC" will appear when the ignition is on. - Press "MIN" and "000" will appear on the display.

-- Press the "MIN" button again to make the last two digits agree with your codes. - Press the "HR" button to make the first one or two digits agree with your code. - 5.
-After you have confirmed that the code in the display matches the secret code you have written down, press "AM/FM", "SEC" will appear in the display indicating that the radio is now operable and secure.
+- LOC will appear when the ignition is on. - 2.
+Press MIN and "000" will appear on the display. - Press the MIN button again to make the last two digits appear on the display. - Press the HR button to make the first one or two digits agree with your code. - After you have confirmed that the code in the display matches the secret code you have written down, press AM/FM.
+SEC will appear in the display indicating that the radio is now operable and secure.

-If the code entered to unlock THEFTLOCK® is incorrect, the radio will remain locked.
+If the code entered to unlock THEFTLOCK is incorrect, the radio will remain locked.
 After eight unsuccessful attempts to unlock the radio, the display will show "InOP" (inoperative).

 At this point you will need to keep the ignition on for one hour before you may attempt to enter another code.
-After three unsuccessful attempts to unlock the radio, the display will show "InOP" (inoperative).
+After three more unsuccessful attempts to unlock the radio, the display will show "InOP" (inoperative).